Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Saint Markovia: Dead for all time

-The 10-foot-square section of floor in front of this crypt is a pressure plate that releases four poison darts hid den in tiny holes in the north wall.
+The 10-foot-square section of floor in front of this crypt is a pressure plate that releases four poison darts hidden in tiny holes in the north wall.
 (See "Sample Traps" in chapter 5, "Adventure Environments," of the Dungeon Master's Guide for the rules on how this trap functions.)
 The trap resets when the weight is lifted and can be triggered a total of four times before its supply of darts is depleted.

 If the door to the crypt is opened, read:
+____

-"This crypt smells of roses.
-The remains atop its marble

-slab have disintegrated, except for one thighbone."
+""This crypt smells of roses.
+The remains atop its marble slab have disintegrated, except for one thighbone.""
+____

-If the charc,1cters disturb Safot Mar. kovia's remains, add: "A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
+If the characters disturb Saint Markovia's remains, add: "A ghostly form appears above the dust, so faint that you can barely discern more than part of a face.
 From this apparition comes the faintest of whispers: "The vampire must be destroyed.
 Use me as your weapon."
 With that, it fades away."

 Treasure.
-A detect magic spell reveals that the thigh­ bone radiates an aura of evocation magic.
+A detect magic spell reveals that the thighbone radiates an aura of evocation magic.
 See appendix C for more information on Saint Markovia's thighbone.

 CRYPT 7